 How Is Nexavar Used?

 Nexavar has been approved by the Food and Drug Administration (FDA) to treat different types of cancers, including hepatocellular, renal cell, and thyroid cancers.
-It can be prescribed in combination with other chemotherapy agents, depending on the severity and type of cancer.
-It is typically dosed at 400 mg twice a day, but verify the correct dose and frequency with your provider.
+Your provider may prescribe Nexavar alone or with other cancer treatments, depending on your diagnosis and treatment plan.
+The recommended dose is 400 mg (two 200 mg tablets) taken twice daily without food (at least 1 hour before or 2 hours after a meal), unless your provider adjusts it.
 The dose should not be more or less than what is prescribed.

 Available Formulations